DanPearce/CI_PP1_KathyCakes/README.md

 </details>

 3. As a user, I want to find information on how to find the bakery.
-- The Find Us page is dedicated for users to find the bakery, this is located in the nav bar for easy access.
+- The Find Us page is dedicated for users to find the bakery; this is located in the nav bar for easy access.
 <details><summary>User Story 3</summary>
 <img src="docs/user-story-testing/user-testing-3-11.png">
 Result